bart4223/Console/README.md

 # Console
-This project demonstrate a powerfull console...
+This project demonstrates a powerfull console...

 # Resources